abhijitsarkar/feign/README.md

      To replace the default id generator, set `feign.recording.idGenerator` as shown in the above `application.yml`.

      You can also specify id generators for individual requests as shown in the above `application.yml`.
-     If both global and request scoped id generators are present, the later wins.

    * Match even parts of the image have no corresponding properties in the Feign mapping: Set `ignoreUnknown` true for properties shown in the above `application.yml`.